MrAhile/K8s-CKA/4-Networking/nginx-ingress-controller.md

 5. Create a pod named *ghost* based on the ghost:4 image and expose it with a ClusterIP service

 6. Create an ingress resource that expose the above service on ghost.YOUR_HOST_IP.nip.io

+Note: YOUR_HOST_IP is the IP of the machine on which you created the cluster's VMs

 7. Verify you can access the ghost web interface from the outside